Summary of "A Walk Through PTA History"

 Headline: National PTA Putting TV on Probation

-Findings reveal need for parents to more carefully supervise what their children watch.
+- Findings reveal a need for parents to more carefully supervise what their children watch.

 Family Education Rights and Privacy Act of 1974